-CIE will remind you in March of the year of the examination to send video recorded evidence of candidates' practical performances in terms of planning, performing and evaluating, plus your assessment sheets, as well as written coursework evidence for analysing and improving to an appointed Moderator.
+Centres are required to send video recorded evidence of candidates' practical performances in terms of planning, performing and evaluating, plus your assessment sheets, as well as written coursework evidence for analysing and improving to CIE.

 Pupils with disabilities

 You should not prevent any candidate from participating in the practical activities on the grounds of disability.
 Within the range of practical activities offered, candidates with disabilities will be capable of achievement in the assessment objectives with or without adaptation in their chosen activities.